mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ![](Images/4.9.png)

-or request http://localhost:5000/Admin/Products, and click the `Create` button
+or request http://localhost:5000/Admin/Products, and click the `Create` button.

 ![](Images/4.10.png)

-- Click the `Save` button without filling out the form fields, and you will see the validation errors that Razor produces automatically, as shown below
+- Click the `Save` button without filling out the form fields, and you will see the validation errors that Razor produces automatically, as shown below.

 ![](Images/4.11.png)

-- Fill out the form and click `Save` again, and you will see the product you created displayed in the table
+- Fill out the form and click `Save` again, and you will see the product you created displayed in the table.

 ![](Images/4.12.png)